zenml-io/zenml/README.md

 <br />

+# TODO:

+* Too busy at the top
+* Change and update TOC
+* Too much text
+* Are we missing pipeline and stack registration?

 # 🤖 Why ZenML?

 🤹 Are you an ML engineer or data scientist shipping models to production and juggling a plethora of tools?